-Arrowwood Viburnum (Viburnum dentatum)
+Viburnum dentatum

-Arrowwood viburnum is an upright, rounded, multistemmed, deciduous shrub which typically matures to 6-10' tall with a similar spread.
+Arrowwood viburnum is an upright, rounded, multi-stemmed, deciduous shrub which typically matures to 6 to 10 feet tall with a similar spread.
 Non-fragrant white flowers appear in late spring.
 Blue/black berries attract birds and wildlife.
 Variable fall color ranges from drab yellow to attractive shades of orange and red.
+Native Americans plantings.

-Native Americans reportedly used the straight stems of this shrub for arrow shafts, hence the common name.
-The shrub is exceedingly winter hardy, grows in most soils at a medium rate and is a good background for native plantings.
+Nebraska Vegetative Zones II Native to Zone Non-Native to Zone Not Recommended for Zone Average Height (ft.)
+20 Years: Maturity: 6-10 6-10 Suggested Spacing (ft.)
+Within Rows: Between Rows: 4-8 10-20 reportedly used the straight stems of this shrub for arrow shafts, hence the common name.
+The shrub is exceedingly winter hardy, grows in most soils at a medium rate and is a good background for native